-In 2021, in view of the fact that the pandemic situation in Hong Kong and other overseas regions has not been effectively alleviated, and entry and exit have been greatly restricted, the expansion of overseas finance business was affected, resulting in no significant change in business performance during the Reporting Year.
-The development direction of overseas finance business in the future is to seek development opportunities in the fields of pawnshops and digital assets in more overseas countries and regions such as Macao and Singapore after the entry and exit policies are relaxed.
+In 2022, in view of the fact that the pandemic in Hong Kong and other overseas regions has not been effectively alleviated, and entry into and exit from these regions have been greatly restricted and the expansion of our overseas finance business was affected, resulting in no significant change in business performance during the Reporting Year.
+The development direction of overseas finance business in the future is to seek for development opportunities in the fields of pawnshops and digital assets in more overseas countries and regions such as Macao and Singapore.